-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite the course of Lecture Tutorial Practical/ Practice (if any) Global Marketing (DSE 1) 4 3 1 0 Class XII Basics Marketing of
+C ourse title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite the course of

+Lecture Tutorial Practical/ (if any)

+Practice

+G lobal Marketing (DSE 1) 4 3 1 0 Class XII Basics of

+Marketing

 - This course aims to bring to the fore various cultural and regional variables and their impact on businesses in the short-term and long-term future. - It further aims to explore the nuances of international marketing related activities such as advertising, pricing, supply chain management, market entry, branding and customization etc. while attempting to bring practical elements into study.